bioinfo-core-BGU/neatseq-flow/docs/source/Example_WF.rst

 Short Description
 --------------------

-The example workflow performs:
+The example workflow receives FASTQ files and performs:

-* Quality testing and trimming of raw reads (paired or single).
+* Quality testing and trimming of the raw sequence reads (paired- or single-end).
 * Alignment (“mapping”) of the reads to a reference genome using two different programs.
-* Sorting the samples' bam files as final results.
+* Sorting the samples' BAM files as final results.
 * Creation of a report on reads and mapping quality.

-The workflow is a classical starting point for a bacterial sequencing analysis workflow, of which additional steps can be implemented such as de-novo assembly, variant calling etc.
+The input files in this tutorial are whole genome sequenced bacteria, and the resulting BAM files may be used for subsequent variant calling and other analyses.

 **The example workflow is distributed as part of NeatSeq-Flow for quick testing.**